-We assist clients with the probate process when a family member passes away.
+The office of C. David Rowe also assists families with the probate process after a family member passes away.
 This can include filing the initial Petition to Probate Will in Solemn Form or Petition for Letters of Administration with the probate court, providing advice and assistance with estate and trust administration, dealing with estate creditors, assisting surviving spouses and minor children with filing Petitions for Year’s Support, and a number of other probate-related matters.

 If you would like to speak with an attorney about your Georgia estate planning or probate matter, call C. David Rowe, P.C. at (706) 534-3676.